 - Temperate climate fruits

-- Almonds, chestnut, peanuts, pecans, chestnuts, and walnuts
+- Almonds, chestnuts, peanuts, pecans, chestnuts, and walnuts

 - Pumpkin, sunflower, and sesame seeds